hammadaslam1/hammadaslam1/README.md

 I am Hammad Aslam, an Information Technology student hailing from Jauharabad, Pakistan.
 My academic journey has been marked by a consistent pursuit of knowledge and skills in the realm of IT.

 - **Education:**
-  - Matriculation: Govt.
+  - **Matriculation**: Govt.
 Jauhar Memorial High School, Jauharabad (2014-2016) - 64%
-  - Intermediate with Computer Science: Govt.
+  - **Intermediate with Computer Science**: Govt.
 Post Graduate College, Jauharabad (2016-2018) - 65%
-  - Undergraduation in Computer Science: Govt.
+  - **Undergraduation in Computer Science**: Govt.
 Post Graduate College, Jauharabad (2018-2020) - 52%
-  - Diploma of Information Technology: Information Technology Centre, Jauharabad (2021-2022) - 78%
+  - **Diploma of Information Technology**: Information Technology Centre, Jauharabad (2021-2022) - 78%
-  - Currently pursuing BS Information Technology Post ADP 4th sem (8th sem BS(Hons)) from University of Education, Lahore (2022-2024) - CGPA: 3.61
+  - Currently pursuing **BS Information Technology Post ADP 4th sem (8th sem BS(Hons))** from **University of Education, Lahore** (2022-2024) - CGPA: 3.61

 - **Projects:**
-  - I'm currently working on my final year project titled "Customer Reviews Classification and Analysis System using Data Mining and NLP".
+  - I'm currently working on my final year project titled "**OpinioMine**".
 It involves analyzing customer reviews from various E-commerce platforms like Amazon and Daraz, classifying them based on fakeness, sentiments, topics, and context extraction.

 - **Interests:**
   - Proficient in programming and web development.